hemantksingh/messup-learn/fundamentals/platform/Kubernetes Security.md

+# Kubernetes Security

-# Securing the API Server
+## Securing the API Server

 Communication with a kubernetes cluster is handled by the API server through REST requests.
 Authentication to the API server is configurable, and you could define one or more authentication methods.
 This is made possible using an authentication plugin that  is defined by the cluster administrator with configuration parameters on the API server itself.
 There are no usernames stored in the API server for authentication purposes, it's up to the selected authentication plugin to define and implement how a user is defined and authenticated.
 Some of the common authentication plugins available are:

-* Client Certificates - most commonly used way to authenticate to the API server e.g. in managed cloud service like AKS.
-A request is authenticated when a valid, trusted certificate is presented as part of the HTTP request.
-Certificate contains the username (used for authorization - i.e. what the user can do) in the Common Name (CN) field of the certificate.
+* Client Certificates - a request is authenticated when a valid, trusted certificate is presented as part of the HTTP request.
+The certificate carries the username (used for authorization - i.e. what the user can do) in the Common Name (CN) field and groups in the Organization (O) fields.
+Cluster components use certificates, and they are the bootstrap and break-glass path for admins.
+Humans on managed clusters (AKS, EKS, GKE) normally authenticate with OIDC or cloud IAM tokens instead.
-* Authentication Tokens - HTTP Authorization header in the client request
-* Basic HTTP - uses static password files read during API server startup, simple to setup and use (Dev)
+* Bearer tokens in the HTTP Authorization header.
+Sources include a static token file, bootstrap tokens (for joining nodes), service account tokens, OIDC ID tokens and webhook token authentication.

+Basic HTTP authentication (`--basic-auth-file`) was removed in Kubernetes 1.19 and is no longer an option.

 Open ID Connect enables external identity providers for authentication and remote authentication services.
 This requires additional set up integration with that external provider, but enables you to have a centralized user database which can facilitate for single sign on.
 This can be useful in scenarios where you have multiple clusters or multiple applications that require centralized authentication services for your organization.